North Carolina prosecutor says police were justified in fatally shooting Andrew Brown

 VIDEOS OF SHOOTING

-Videos showed the deputies arriving to find Brown sitting in his car, talking on the phone.
+Womble said deputies arrived that morning to find Brown sitting in his car, talking on the phone.
 They surrounded the car, ordering him to show his hands and attempting to open the car door.

+He played excerpts of video from the deputies’ body-worn cameras, which he said showed that Brown rapidly backed up, pulling a deputy over the car hood.

-Police began firing at the car: one shot went through Brown’s windshield, and another five entered the car’s trunk and rear window.
+Police began firing at the car: one shot went through the windshield, and another five entered the car’s trunk and rear window, Womble said.

 Brown suffered two gunshot wounds: a non-lethal shot to the shoulder and a fatal shot to the back of his head.